Brisbane Lions: Guernseys

-Away Guernsey (worn 2008-2009 and since 2015): Predominantly red guernsey with a blue yoke featuring a golden Fitzroy lion, with a blue collar and cuffs, and based on Fitzroy's final colours in the AFL.
-White away shorts are worn when this guernsey is used, except against the Gold Coast Suns, Greater Western Sydney Giants and Sydney Swans, when playing in the latter three's home games.
+Away Guernsey (worn 2008–2009 and since 2015): Predominantly red guernsey with a blue yoke featuring a golden Fitzroy lion, with a blue collar and cuffs, and based on Fitzroy's final colours in the AFL.
+White away shorts are worn when this guernsey is used and played predominantly in matches except against the Suns, Giants and the Swans.

-Clash Guernsey (worn since 2023): This predominantly gold guernsey features a maroon Fitzroy lion on a gold background (reminiscent of the Bears’ first guernsey), with a maroon yoke and golden cuffs.
-The same shorts as the Away Guernsey are worn and only wore against Gold Coast Suns and Greater Western Sydney Giants, in the latter two's home games.
+Clash Guernsey (worn since 2023): This predominantly gold guernsey features a maroon Fitzroy lion on a gold background (reminiscent of the Bears' first guernsey), with a maroon yoke and golden cuffs, only to be worn if playing against both the Suns and the Giants.
+The same shorts as the Away Guernsey are worn.

 Mascot

-The Lion's Mascot Manor representative and club mascot was Bernie "Gabba" Vegas until 2016 when Roy the Lion (named Roy after the nickname for Fitzroy fans) replaced him as mascot.
+The Lions' Mascot Manor representative and club mascot was Bernie "Gabba" Vegas until 2015 when Roy the Lion (named Roy after the nickname for Fitzroy fans) replaced him as mascot.
 In 2021 the club unveiled their Lioness mascot Auroara.

-Song
+Songs

-The club's team song, "The Pride of Brisbane Town", is based on the Fitzroy club song, and is sung to the music of "La Marseillaise", the French national anthem.
+The club's team song, "The Pride of Brisbane Town", is based on the Fitzroy Football Club song written by ex-Fitzroy player Bill Stephen, and is sung to the music of "La Marseillaise", the French national anthem.